-D. Depreciable Non-SLF Care Assets: List all assets here that are not used for SLF resident care purposes.
-For example: vehicles used only for personal use and the cost of the portion of the building not being used for SLF resident care should be listed here.
+D. Depreciable Non-Care Assets: List all assets here that are not used for patient care purposes.
+For example: vehicles used only for personal business and the cost of the portion of the building not licensed or not being used for long-term care should be listed here.

-IX.
+Page 6: IX.
 Rental Costs.

-A. Building and Fixed Equipment: This section should be completed only if the facility rents from an unrelated party.
+A. Building and Fixed Equipment: This schedule should be completed only if the facility rents from an unrelated party.
 The party holding the lease (i.e., the Lessor) must be identified and must not have any ownership interest in the operating corporation.

 Question 2 is simply to determine if the real estate taxes are included in the amount shown on line 7.
-If the facility does not pay taxes in addition to the rental amount, the real estate taxes on that facility which are paid by the lessor should be deducted from total rent expense on page 3, line 20, and should be placed on page 3, line 19.
-Therefore, the total of lines 19 and 20 on page 3 should equal total rent expense on line 7 of this schedule.
+If the facility does not pay taxes in addition to the rental amount, the real estate taxes on that facility which are paid by the lessor should be deducted from total rent expense on Page 3, Line 19, and should be placed on Page 3, Line 18.
+Therefore, the total of Lines 18 and 19 on Page 3 should equal total rent expense on line 7 of this schedule.